kurtcms/vco-api-wan-anomaly-alert/README.md

 Email alert will be sent from `EMAIL_SENDER` to `EMAIL_RECEIVER` should an anomaly be found.
 The subject of the email will be `WAN Anomoly Alert` with the details of the anomaly in the email body.

 ```
-Latency (download, ms) of WAN BT Business Broadband of Edge LDN-vVCE is found to be 100.0 and is 2 standard deviation(s) away from the mean of 75.0 and standard deviation of 10.0 of the 60.0 minute(s) before.
+Latency (download, ms) of WAN BT Business Broadband between Edge LDN-vVCE and its associated Gateway is found to be 100.0 and is 2 standard deviation(s) away from the mean of 75.0 and standard deviation of 10.0 of the 60.0 minute(s) before.
-Jitter (download, ms) of WAN BT Business Broadband of Edge LDN-vVCE is found to be 5.0 and is 2 standard deviation(s) away from the mean of 2.0 and standard deviation of 1.0 of the 60.0 minute(s) before.
+Jitter (download, ms) of WAN BT Business Broadband between Edge LDN-vVCE and its associated Gateway is found to be 5.0 and is 2 standard deviation(s) away from the mean of 2.0 and standard deviation of 1.0 of the 60.0 minute(s) before.
-Packet Loss (download, %) of WAN BT Business Broadband of Edge LDN-vVCE is found to be 5.0 and is 2 standard deviation(s) away from the mean of 1.0 and standard deviation of 1.0 of the 60.0 minute(s) before.
+Packet Loss (download, %) of WAN BT Business Broadband between Edge LDN-vVCE and its associated Gateway is found to be 5.0 and is 2 standard deviation(s) away from the mean of 1.0 and standard deviation of 1.0 of the 60.0 minute(s) before.
 ```

 ## Reference